Updated: Feb 21, 2022

 - No man can always have adequate reasons for buying or selling stocks daily - or sufficient knowledge to make his play an intelligent play.

 - A stock operator has to fight a lot of expensive enemies within himself.

-This book is recommended for intermediate level traders to experts in trading.
+This book is recommended for intermediate-level traders to experts in trading.

-In this book, Douglas uncovers the underlying reasons for lack of consistency.
+In this book, Douglas uncovers the underlying reasons for the lack of consistency.
 He also highlights some of the habitual problems rooted in the subconscious mind, which triggers losing trades.
 Besides, he also offers the methods to face them in the best way possible.

 Douglas draws on years of experience in futures trading and coaching professionals about making money in the market.
 His book contains so many valuable lessons that it’s difficult to summarize all of them in a single post, so let me focus on the essential points.

-The first such a habit is an addiction that new traders experience when they can get decent profits from a random trade.
-Due to this, many expect to get a random winning trade now and then, without much conscious about the losing streaks and overall market conditions.
+The first such habit is an addiction that new traders experience when they can get decent profits from a random trade.
+Due to this, many expect to get a random winning trade now and then, without much consciousness about the losing streaks and overall market conditions.
 The recorded memory in the subconscious mind of that great moment where luck struck in 1-2 profitable trades, motivates to keep trying.